Skip to content

 While waiting for a tow truck to haul the car away, police said, the officers searched the car and discovered a gun holster tucked beneath a seat.
 When they attempted to confront Vazquez about it, police said, he ran away, then turned back and started shooting at them with a gun he had in his waistband.

 Roman was struck in the neck and fell to the ground, police said.
-His partner returned fire but didn’t hit Vazquez, then put Roman into his patrol car and sped to Temple University Hospital.
+His partner returned fire but didn’t hit Vazquez, police said, then put Roman into his patrol car and sped to Temple University Hospital.

 Roman was admitted in critical condition and remained hospitalized until he died last week.